alexle/alexle.github.com/posts/2013-in-review.markdown

 In 2012, I set a goal to run 100 miles.
 I ended up completing 77 runs for [125 miles][4], far surpassing my expectations and igniting a new passion in the process.

 For 2013, my main focus was to complete a [half-marathon][2] in May.
-It turned out to be the best race I've ever participated in, but I wasn't done yet.
-Four months later, I ran my [first marathon][3].
-And by the end of the year, I had amassed a total of **804 miles** in **168 runs**!
+It turned out to be the best race I had ever participated in, but I wasn't done yet.
+Four months later, I finished my [first marathon][3]!
+By the end of the year, I had amassed a total of **168 runs** for **804 miles**!
 What a difference a year makes.

 <a href="/static/2013-alex-running-summary.png"><img src="/static/2013-alex-running-summary.png" alt="alex le 2013 running summary" style="display:block; margin-left:auto; margin-right:auto;" width="560px" /></a>